SHD118/E-Commerce/README.md

 ## Description
 The purpose of this project was to complete a e-commerce sites backend processing using Express.js API, Sequelize, dotenv and Insomnia.

-Using Insomnia, the user is able to GET, POST, PUT, and DELETE products, categories, and tags for their company.

 ## User Story